 In the Fuddlebrook book, The Mystery Scientist, Liza, Freddie, and Bert, along with Herman Tweed, try to imagine what kind of scientist Mrs. Wigglebum’s husband is.
 Needless to say, their imaginations run a little wild as they picture him as a “mad” scientist first and then in other exotic science-based careers.
 You’ll have to read the story to discover which type of scientist he turns out to be.

-The truth is, we encounter scientists every day!
+Unfortunately, virologists, immunologists, and vaccinologists have become, due to Covid, part of our science vocabulary.
+The truth is, we encounter scientists every day in lots of ways!
 There are some notable scientists and some science-related professions that are not so typical, too.
 Take our fun video quiz to see how many renown scientists you can identify.
 Then read on to learn more about cool careers in science you maybe haven’t thought about.

 Walk by the supermarket's fresh fish counter and you will see a collection of marine life from around the world.
 Some of the fish is wild, caught by fishermen from the open seas, but these days, a lot of fish and shellfish is farm raised.
 Aquacultural managers direct operations on farms and fish hatcheries that cultivate ocean and freshwater fish for human consumption, recreation, and research.